AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 - My stars count got reduced to 146 because I was redrafting for the last Classroom for the last Memo note.
 - I got the names of the books in the Secret Passage
 	- They don't seem useful, but at least I took notes.
-- I need to visit the Tomb with a Magnifying Glass to take a screenshot of the numbers on the grid thing.
+- I need to visit the Tomb with a Magnifying Glass to take a screenshot of the numbers on the grid thing related to the Secret Passage Clue.
 - I slept in the Maid's Chamber to see what happens
+	- I forgot to check if something changed
 - I need to try to enter the Secret Passage from it's back side after drafting the room and without picking a book to see if there is something there.
 - I want to try breaking the house by using the Monk Blessing and calling it a day in Entrance Hall, Antechamber, Room 46 and The Foundation.